Documentation

 Interfaces which differ in settings from the standard bulk interfaces group will stay exposed individually in the simulation setup tree.

-As all possible interfaces are detected automatically, it is no longer possible to manually add an interface or to change the entity assignment for a specific interface.
-In case no interfaces can be detected automatically, SimScale will show an error message.
+As all possible interfaces are detected automatically, it is not possible to manually add an interface or to change the entity assignment for a specific interface.
+In case no interfaces can be detected automatically, SimScale will show a warning message before running the simulation.

-In this case, it is not possible to create a mesh or start a simulation run for this simulation.
-Instead, the CAD model needs to be investigated for potential errors that prevent successful contact detection.
+In this case, it is possible to create a mesh and start a simulation run for this simulation.
+However, it is recommended to investigate the CAD model for potential errors that prevent successful contact detection.
 Some common causes are:

 The Interface type options define the heat exchange conditions at the interface.
-The five types available for the interfaces are reported below:
+The types available for the interfaces in CHT are reported below:

 The coupled thermal interface models a perfect heat transfer across the interface.
 This is the default setting, in case an interface is not defined by the user.